FallenDev/Arbiter/README.md

 Click on the ▶️ button within the `Trace` tab to begin capturing packets.
 All packets from all clients will be captured and displayed in the `Trace` tab.

-You can filter the packets by clicking on the `Filter` button in
+You can filter the packets by clicking on the `Filter` button in the trace window.

+You can search (highlight/navigate) for a specific packet by typing its command in the search box.

 ### Saving / Loading Traces